ewired/gjs-guide/docs/guides/gtk/gtk-tutorial/04-running-gtk.md

 ...
 ```

 The second import line actually imports Gtk.
 This allows use to use all of Gtk's widgets and classes.
 It is declared with `const` because an import, by convention, should never change values.
 We are importing from `imports.gi` because GTK+ is part of the `gi` (gobject-introspection) collection.
-The syntax used here is know as [Quick Object Syntax]().
-You can read more about this and imports in [Imports in GJS]().

 ```js{3}
 ...